Gluten Free Alternatives to Cheerios

 Photo courtesy of Amazon

 Love Grown Power O’s may contain the most unique blend of ingredients of all the gluten-free “O” shaped cereals.
 Their create their cereals from “navy, lentil and garbanzo beans.”
 Their original flavor contains no added sugar 4 g of fiber per serving.
-In addition to their Honey flavor, they also produce unflavored,, chocolate and strawberry flavors.
+In addition to their original flavor, they also produce chocolate and cinnamon flavors.

 These cereals bear the GFCO gluten-free certification, which requires audits on a yearly basis, sometimes even more frequently depending on the product.
 If you’re a Prime fan, you can also order them on Amazon